 How to Make Smoked Vegetables

+These Tasty Smoked Vegetables are very customizeable.
 You can use a lot of different types of vegetables here.
-I like to chop up some carrots and broccoli.
-Throw in some snow peas and mushrooms for good measure.
+I like to chop up some carrots and broccoli as the base, then throw in some other vegetables that I have in the refrigertor for good measure.

 Toss the veggies in some olive oil, salt, pepper, and garlic powder.
 Line a baking sheet with parchment paper, and spread the seasoned vegetables out on there.